 Guest contributor: Holly Bradich. www.mindfulvitality.ca Instagram @mindful_vitality

 The thought of travel used to excite me, but once I found out I had Celiac disease and had numerous other food allergies, the thought of travel made me anxious and stressed.
+I needed to know how I could be a gluten free traveler ?

 - Would there be anything there that I could eat?